 During the spring and summer months, if we’re not indulging in lobster rolls or moules frites, many of us feel more naturally inclined to eat lighter fresh foods from seasonal produce and seafood.
-Shellfish, such as crab, shrimp, clams, scallops, lobster, mussels, oysters, and others, are a staple in the diets of many coastal cultures and can be both easy to prepare and deliciously added to warm weather meals.
+Shellfish, such as crab, shrimp, clams, scallops, lobster, mussels, oysters, and others, are a staple in the diets of many coastal cultures and are easy to prepare.
+They can be both deliciously added to warm weather meals, or eaten as part of the sumptuous tradition of mid-winter holiday feasts.
 Unfortunately, the health messages surrounding these crustaceans and bivalves are not particularly straightforward and can be difficult to interpret.
 So, should we eat them or not?

 First, it’s important to keep in mind that for those of us who eat animal products, including seafood, we should remember to do so moderately, and always incorporate a rich variety of plant foods.
 Aside from that general recommendation, there are a number of health concerns specifically regarding shellfish such as mercury and other types of contamination, cholesterol and heart health effects, food borne illness, and allergies.
 Allergies are straightforward – if you react to shellfish, avoid them, but the rest of these topics deserve some attention.